 Authors may not write directly about their own work, beyond the use of anecdotes and case studies that illustrate a broader point.
 We are keen to share with readers our contributors’ expertise and experience in relevant fields, but this rule – aimed mainly at PR firms – helps minimise the submissions in which private businesses write in uncritical and self-serving terms about their own products and services.

 Author credits are included at the end of articles in the format: name/job title/organisation.
-We can also publish a web name and/or link to a website, but no logos.
+We can also link to your website landing page, but no logos.

 All articles must be written in clear English without excessive use of technical jargon.